shitu13/DSA-Practice/README.md

 ### Stacks and Queues

 Stacks and queues are abstract data types that follow specific order principles (LIFO for stacks and FIFO for queues).
-Explore our implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/StackAndQueue).
+Explore my implementations in [this directory](https://github.com/shitu13/DSA-Practice/tree/main/StackAndQueue).

 ### Trees